codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 The example above showed that we used singletons that lasted the entire lifecycle of the application.
 We also relied on one major Dagger component.
 If we wish to have multiple components that do not need to remain in memory all the time (i.e. components that are tied to the lifecycle of an activity or fragment, or even tied to when a user is signed-in), we can create dependent components.
 There are several considerations when using dependent components:

- * **Two dependent components cannot share the same scope.**  For instance, two scopes cannot both be scoped to a `@Singleton` annotation.
+ * **Two dependent components cannot share the same scope.**  For instance, two components cannot both be scoped to a `@Singleton` annotation.
 This restriction is imposed because of reasons described [here](https://github.com/google/dagger/issues/107#issuecomment-71073298).
 Dependent components need to define their own scope.

  * **While Dagger 2 also enables the ability to create scoped instances, the responsibility rests on you on you to create and delete references that is consistent with the intended behavior.**  Dagger 2 does not know anything about the underlying implementation.
 See this Stack Overflow [discussion](http://stackoverflow.com/questions/28411352/what-determines-the-lifecycle-of-a-component-object-graph-in-dagger-2) for more details.